 Beyond that, natural mouthwash can offer some ingredients that aren't common in standard rinses, such as tea tree oil, aloe vera, clove, or even coconut oil.
 Some of the best natural mouthwashes are also 100% organic.
 Some are 100% vegan and no animal testing was done during research and development.

 Finally, some people like natural mouth rinses because they want to avoid excess waste.
-Many of them actually choose to make their own at home.
+Many of them actually choose to make their own homemade mouthwash or rinse their mouths with hydrogen peroxide.
 For now, we're just going to focus on what you can find on the market today.

 So without further ado, let's take a look at a few of our favorite natural mouthwashes.